GD-Personal/flexi-json/README.md

-# FlexiJson
+# flexi-json

-FlexiJson is a versatile Ruby gem designed for manipulating JSON data.
+`Flexi::Json` is a versatile Ruby gem designed for manipulating JSON data.
 With functionalities for searching, generating new JSON, and transforming existing structures.

 ## Installation